MICA-MNI/ENIGMA/docs/pages/12.visualization/index.rst

 Surface data visualization
 ======================================

-This page contains descriptions and examples to visualize surface data.
+This page contains descriptions and examples to visualize and manipulate surface data.

+.. admonition:: How to zoom and rotate surfaces 🔍

+     Users can manipulate cortical and subcortical surfaces within the *Python* and *Matlab* viewers. **To zoom in and out**: Scroll up and down on trackpad or mouse wheel (*Python*) or use the magnifying glass buttons in the figure toolbar and click on the surface (*Matlab*). **To rotate surfaces in 3D**: Click and hold down the left mouse button and move it around (*Python*) or press the 3D rotate figure toolbar button then click and hold down the left mouse button and move it around (*Matlab*).

 Cortical surface visualization